- Virtual Race Day Details

 Project Title: Breast Cancer Legal Program

-The Breast Cancer Legal Program (BCLP) provides free legal care to Minnesotans affected by breast cancer who otherwise have no access to an attorney’s help for the legal issues that directly impact their health and quality of life.
-Staff and volunteer attorneys help at least 100 breast cancer clients annually with legal issues that are barriers to care and affect their ability to focus on treatment and wellness.
-In surveys and testimonials, 85% of BCLP clients report the legal care provided had a positive impact on their health and well-being.
-The BCLP provides legal care in the areas of: Insurance Coverage Denials (health/disability insurance), Housing and Financial (foreclosure, bankruptcy), Employment (discrimination/leave), Legal Planning (guardianship, wills, Powers of Attorney) Public Benefits (Social Security Disability, Medicaid).
-CLC is the only organization in Minnesota providing direct legal care to breast cancer patients and survivors.
+The Breast Cancer Legal Program (BCLP) provides free legal care to Minnesotans affected by breast cancer who have no access to an attorney’s help for the legal issues that directly impact their health and wellbeing.
+Staff and volunteer attorneys help at least 100 breast cancer clients annually with legal issues that are barriers to care and effect wellness.
+This year to date, 64% of BCLP clients have an improved ability to maintain their continuity of care and 94% enjoy reduced stress/improved mental well-being as a result of the legal care received.
+The BCLP provides legal care in a variety of areas of law, including: Insurance Coverage Denials (health/disability insurance), Housing and Financial (foreclosure, bankruptcy), Employment (discrimination/leave), Legal Planning (guardianship, wills, Powers of Attorney) and Public Benefits (Social Security Disability, Medicaid).
+CLC is the only organization in Minnesota providing direct legal care to breast cancer patients/survivors.

 Project Title: Care Partners Breast Cancer Financial Assistance Project

-Hennepin Health Foundation requests support for our Hennepin County Medical Center (HCMC) Comprehensive Cancer Center (CCC) for breast cancer financial assistance to help cover patient urgent needs and lymphedema prosthetic garments.
+Hennepin Healthcare’s Comprehensive Cancer Center (CCC) breast cancer financial assistance program helps cover patient urgent needs and lymphedema prosthetic garments.
 The overall purpose of this program is to enhance quality of life and care for patients.
-Over 100 patients will be served by financial assistance and at least 30 patients will be served by lymphedema and breast prosthetic garments.
+Over 100 patients will be served by financial grocery assistance, 60 with transportation to treatment services assistance, and at least 20 patients will be served by lymphedema and breast prosthetic garments.
 The CCC will offer grocery cards, transportation to the clinic, and sleeves and garment fittings when not covered or fully covered by insurance.
-This grant will alleviate barriers HCMC patients experience in addition to breast cancer.
+This grant will alleviate barriers HCMC breast cancer patients’ experience, aiding in completion of treatment and improved health outcomes.

 Midwest Metastatic Breast Cancer Conference - Bloomington